OnurArdaB/Data-Structures/README.md

 # Files

  * Stack.cpp
- * BinaryTree (given as a folder since the program needs some input which is given inside folder as well)
+ * AVLTree (given as a folder since the program needs some input which is given inside folder as well)
  * HashTable-AVLtree.cpp
  * Heap.cpp